SquarePenguin101/www.squarepenguin.co.uk/content/wiki/modes.md

 You are using the Web PVR Manager and you wish to record medium-quality TV programmes, but you also wish to record the best quality radio programmes:

 > The WPM effectively uses `--modes` behind the scenes, so you will need two shortcuts, one that applies only to radio and one that applies to TV.
-Enter `radiobest,good` - **the order is important** - in the *Recording Modes* field and click *Apply Settings*, then record your programmes.
+Enter `radiobest,good` - **the order is important, with radio modes going before TV modes** - in the *Recording Modes* field and click *Apply Settings*, then record your programmes.
+If you want that to be your new default setting, click *Save As Default* after updating the *Recording Modes* field.

+You are using the Web PVR Manager and you wish to record medium-quality radio programmes, but you also wish to record the best quality TV programmes:

+> The WPM effectively uses `--modes` behind the scenes, so you will need two shortcuts, one that applies only to radio and one that applies to TV.
+Enter `radiobetter,best` - **the order is important, with radio modes going before TV modes** - in the *Recording Modes* field and click *Apply Settings*, then record your programmes.
 If you want that to be your new default setting, click *Save As Default* after updating the *Recording Modes* field.

 <a name="mode-options"></a>
 ## Recording Mode Options